 Regulatory Authority and Reason for Action

-By letter dated [PENDING], the U.S. Army Corps of Engineers (USACE) determined that the proposed Project activities will not result in the discharge of dredged or fill material to waters of the United States.
+By letter dated July 23, 2021, the U.S. Army Corps of Engineers (USACE) determined that the proposed Project activities will not result in the discharge of dredged or fill material to waters of the United States.
 Therefore, the Project is not subject to USACE jurisdiction under section 404 of the Clean Water Act (CWA) and a CWA section 404 permit is not required for the Project.

 However, surface waters affected by the Project are waters of the State, as defined by section 13050(e) of the California Water Code (Water Code).
 Waters of the State include, but are not limited to, wetlands and ephemeral, intermittent, and perennial stream channels, in all flow conditions, and which may be effluent dominated and seasonally dry.
 Waste discharges to these waters are subject to State regulation under division 7 of the Water Code (commencing with section 13000).
 Section 13260(a) of the Water Code requires that any person discharging waste or proposing to discharge waste within any region, other than to a community sewer system, which could affect the quality of the waters of the State, file a Report of Waste Discharge.
 The discharge of dredged or fill material constitutes a discharge of waste that could affect the quality of waters of the State.
 Water Code section 13263(a) requires that waste discharge requirements (WDRs) be prescribed as to the nature of any proposed discharge, existing discharge, or material change in an existing discharge.
 Such waste discharge requirements must implement any relevant water quality control plans, taking into consideration beneficial uses to be protected, the water quality objectives reasonably required for those purposes, other waste discharges, the need to prevent nuisance, and the provisions of Water Code section 13241.